justheretouploadmystuff/dotfiles/README.md

 ## Troubleshooting
 - If transparency or compositor issues occur, check `~/.config/picom/picom.conf`
 - For audio/bluetooth problems, ensure PulseAudio and Bluetooth services are running
+- If you still feel lost, don't be afraid to use claude.ai, it honestly helped me alot in my theming journey.